lxi-tools/lxi-tools/README.md

 Features include automatic discovery of network attached test instruments, sending SCPI commands, grabbing screenshots from supported instruments, benchmarking SCPI message performance, scripting for automation.

-Both a commandline tool and a GUI application are available.
+Both a commandline tool and a GUI tool are available.

 lxi-tools rely on liblxi for all communication.

+### 1.1 What is LXI?

+LAN eXtensions for Instrumentation (LXI) is a standard developed by the LXI Consortium, an industry consortium that maintains the LXI specification and promotes the LXI Standard.
+The LXI standard defines the communication protocols for modern instrumentation and data acquisition systems using Ethernet.

+Visit https://www.lxistandard.org for more details.

 ## 2. Usage